jinyongnan810/intresting-projects/serverpod-demo/readme.md

 - create database `fwitter`
 - create user `fwitter` with `CREATE USER fwitter WITH PASSWORD '${password}';` and `GRANT ALL ON ALL TABLES IN SCHEMA public TO fwitter;`
   - password should be replaced with the one in `passwords.yaml`
-  - alse need user to be superuser `ALTER USER fwitter WITH SUPERUSER;`
+  - also need user to be superuser `ALTER USER fwitter WITH SUPERUSER;`
 - dart run bin/main.dart --role maintenance --apply-migrations

 ### prepare for macos